Asia Today: More patients in Tokyo, less pay in New Zealand

 BANGKOK (AP) — Coronavirus patients are being moved to more hospitals and even hotels in Tokyo as infections surged in the Japanese capital, where medical experts warn the health care system is on the brink of collapse.

 Tokyo has about a quarter of Japan’s total cases and many of the sick patients are hospitalized.
-Officials are under pressure to expand space for more patients, while transferring those with no or slight symptoms to hotels to make room for others in serious conditions.
+Officials are under pressure to expand space for more patients, while transferring those with no or slight symptoms to hotels to make room for others in serious condition.

 So far, 105 patients who are slightly ill have been moved into a hotel, and Tokyo plans to secure up to 3,500 single rooms by June.

 Hospitals that normally are not equipped to treat infectious diseases are being asked to take in patients.
-Medical experts have warned that Tokyo’s healthcare system is on the brink of collapse amid the surge of patients and a shortage of protective gear for medical workers.
+Medical experts have warned that Tokyo’s health care system is on the brink of collapse amid the surge of patients and a shortage of protective gear for medical workers.

-Japan’s health ministry Wednesday reported 457 new cases.
-Including a cruise ship quarantined earlier this year, it has more than 8,800 cases and 231 deaths.
+Japan’s health ministry reported 457 new cases on Wednesday.
+The country has more than 8,800 cases and 231 deaths, including a cruise ship quarantined earlier this year.

-Japan is the world’s oldest nation, which is a particular concern since the virus can be especially serious and fatal in the elderly.
-And there are concerns that Japan’s government has taken too little action, too late to stave off high numbers of seriously ill patients.
+Japan has the world’s oldest population, which is a particular concern since the virus can be especially serious and fatal in the elderly.
+And there are concerns that Japan’s government has done too little and acted too late to stave off high numbers of seriously ill patients.

 Prime Minister Shinzo Abe expanded a state of emergency nationwide on Saturday, but it is voluntary and doesn’t include compensation for workers who’ve lost earnings.
 Japanese companies also have been slow to adapt to remote work, meaning people still have continued to use public transit to commute to large offices in the densely populated capital region.